oppia/oppia-web-developer-docs/Adding-new-translations-for-i18n.md

 - The FoUC behaves differently in the preferred language (English) and all the other languages.
 Please manually check that there is no FoUC in both cases.
 - Add the translation key inside the html tag as the value of the translate attribute.
 This will prevent the key from being shown briefly -- instead, the location of the string will remain empty in the interim.
 - If the string is in a very visible location and there is FoUC in the preferred language, add the key and the translation into the `DEFAULT_TRANSLATIONS` constant defined in the file [i18n.js](https://github.com/oppia/oppia/blob/develop/core/templates/i18n.js).

-### Titles

-To add a title to the window, replace the block maintitle for a translation key:

-    {% block maintitle %}TRANSLATE_KEY{% endblock maintitle %}

-and add the translation into the corresponding json files.
-Titles should always be translated, but this is not mandatory.
-If you replace this block with a common string, it will be shown as the title instead.

 ### Placeholders and tooltips